florisoft/User.Manuals/LOGISTICS/PDA Pickorder Locatie (M102)/PDA Pickorder location manual ENG.md

 There are two ways to use this module:

-1. Scan the location first, then the lot.
+1. Scan the location first, then the parcel.
-2. Scan the lot first, then the location.
+2. Scan the parcel first, then the location.

 > _This is determined by system setting PDALocationPartijScan (ask support to convert this if necessary)_

-**Putting parties on location**
+**Putting parcels on location**

 If you want to scan the location, we advise you to assign a barcode to every cart or place in the cell and print it on sturdy stickers.

 <img src="mediaEN/pict2.png" />

-**Scan lot first, then location**
+**Scan parcel first, then location**
 > _System setting: PDALocationPartijScan is false_

 1. Open the PDA and press the Location button.

 <img src="mediaEN/pict3.png" />

-2. The positioning party screen opens.
-In this screen you can start scanning the lot.
+2. The positioning parcel screen opens.
+In this screen you can start scanning the parcel.
-3. In this example we scan an Allium Miami
+3. In this example we scan an Allium Miami.

 <img src="mediaEN/pict4.png" />

-4. Assign a location by, for example, scanning the sticker A01 and the location is filled with A01
+4. Assign a location by, for example, scanning the sticker A01 and the location is filled with A01.

 <img src="mediaEN/pict5.png" />

-In the stock, this lot is given the location A01
+In the stock, this parcel is given the location A01.

 <img src="mediaEN/pict6.png" />

-**Scan location first, then lot**
+**Scan location first, then parcel**
 > _System setting: PDALocatiePartijScan to true_

 1. On the PDA, open the Location module
 2. Scan the location barcode or entir it manuall in the scan field.
-In this example we use location B01
+In this example we use location B01.
-3. Scan the lot you want to place at location B01.
+3. Scan the parcel you want to place at location B01.
 For example, Zant Sumatra.

 <img src="mediaEN/pict7.png" />
 (At location "1" there should stand "B01")